-Nick Gray has had a life long passion for boats and sailing.
+Nicholas Gray has had a lifelong passion for boats and sailing.
 This has taken him from sailing Cadet dinghies on Frensham Pond to racing long distances in fast offshore trimarans.
-His racing has included the Two-handed Round Britain and Ireland Race and the Azores and Back Race (which he won in 1979 in his trimaran Whisky Jack).
-He has sailed widely around the coasts of Western Europe and the Mediterranean, has taken part in the UK Three Peaks Race and has crewed in many RORC ocean races.
+He has taken part in the Two Handed Round Britain and Ireland Race and the Azores and Back Race.
+He has sailed widely round the coasts of Western Europe and the Mediterranean, has taken part in the UK Three Peaks Race and has crewed in many RORC ocean races.

 He is a solicitor who also worked in merchant banking and in the oil and gas industry.
 He has had an interest in a sailmaking company and once owned a boatyard which specialised in the restoration of classic wooden boats.
 When not sailing, Nicholas divides his time between his homes in Sandwich in Kent and in south-west France.